 Clue - The Twilight Zone: Tower of Terror ('07): Another Disney Theme Park Edition, like the above Haunted Mansion game.
 It features The Twilight Zone Tower of Terror attraction from the Disney's Hollywood Studios theme park as the board game.
 Rather than a murder, the players are trying to discover who disappeared, where, and with which prop.
 The details, of the characters, props, and rooms draw from the scenes depicted in the Tower of Terror attraction.
 This version also contains Hidden Mickeys much like the Haunted Mansion version.

-24 TV series.
+Clue - 24 ('09): Another new Clue game from this year!
+This one is themed after the 24 TV series.
 The game itself features Audrey Raines, Bill Buchanan, Chloe O'Brian, Mike Doyle, Nadia Yassir, and Tony Almeida.
 Players must find out which of the six characters is about to launch one of nine attacks (weapons) from within one of the rooms inside CTU.

 -